 Cashmere, was diagnosed with leukemia in October 2013 and finished chemotherapy treatment in February 2016.
 Cashmere relapsed with leukemia in July 2016 after a bone marrow biopsy.
 She received a bone marrow transplant in December 2016 at the Kids Beating Cancer Pediatric Transplant Center from an unrelated donor.
-She is a free spirit with a lot of pizzazz.
-She loves to dance, dress up and be an artist.
-When she grows up she wants to be a child life specialist.
-She loves to play with her American Girl Dolls®, Grace and Lea, and visit the princesses at Walt Disney World.
-With three older brothers, it can be crazy being the princess that she is, but she handles those boys with a lot love.
+She was a free spirit with a lot of pizzazz.
+She loved to dance, dress up and be an artist.
+She wanted to grow up to be a child life specialist.
+She loved to play with her American Girl Dolls®, Grace and Lea, and visit the princesses at Walt Disney World.

 Mandy | 6